Philip Vincent

 Vincent's family was from Yorkshire, descended from a John Vincent.
 Philip's father's name was Richard and his mother was Elizabeth, daughter of Thomas Rokeby, another Yorkshire family.
 Philip also had two brothers, Thomas and William.
 Philip was christened on 23 November 1600 in Coningsborough.
 He was in Peter House in the University of Cambridge and became Master of the Arts there.
 He married Frances, daughter of Sir Heydon in Norfolk when he was about twenty-five and they had three children Francis, John and Henry.
 Francis and John died in infancy.
 Henry was born in London in December 1629.
 He was ordained in 1625 and given a rectory in Surrey, but resigned in August 1629.
 His wife died in November 1630.

 Philip also stated that his mother, father, and aunt died within seven weeks of each other in 1617, but Orr suggests that the deaths may have been even closer together according to the Coningsborough Register.
 Which states that Elizabeth died 6 June, Richard 19 June and his sister Jane Vincent on 26 June, all in 1617.

 The first work published was an account of the Mystic Massacre of the Pequot War.
 It is uncertain whether Vincent was present at the events in America he described or got his information from an informant.
 This work proved fairly popular and was reissued twice the following year.
 It is attributed to Vincent on the basis of the Latin poem "Ad Lectorem" ("To the Reader"), which is signed "P. Vincentius."

 Another work bearing the signature "P. Vincent" was published around the same time: The lamentations of Germany, wherein, as in a glasse, we may behold her miserable condition, composed by Dr Vincent, Theo.
 (London, 1638).
-This is an extended and gruesome illustrated account of atrocities committed during the ongoing religious wars in Germany.
+This is an extended and gruesome illustrated account of atrocities like the Schwedentrunk committed during the ongoing religious wars in Germany.

 The author of these works may have been the Philip Vincent, baptized in 1600 at Conisbrough, Yorkshire, and educated at Peterhouse, Cambridge.
 This same Philip Vincent was censured and warned against practising medicine, 6 September 1639.